 - Avoid eating raw or uncooked food if not cleaned properly.
 As they are the source of those germs that can take a toll on your overall health.

 - Ensure that the pipes and water tanks in your home are regularly and adequately cleaned.

 - Try to consume fresh, home-cooked food.
 Avoid street food items, which might have been made using polluted water.

 - Include fresh juices in your daily diet.
-Fresh juices will provide your body with necessary nutrients.
+Fresh juices will provide your body with the necessary nutrients.
 Try using purified water and properly cleaned fruits and vegetables in making juices to ensure that they are healthy to consume.

-With these tips in mind, you can take the essential steps towards protecting yourself and your family from water borne diseases and also enjoy a healthier life.
+With these tips in mind, you can take the essential steps towards protecting yourself and your family from water-borne diseases and also enjoy a healthier life.

 1. Which diseases are prevented by drinking clean safe water?

 Drinking clean and safe water helps prevent various waterborne diseases.
 It reduces the risk of illnesses caused by harmful bacteria, viruses, parasites, and other contaminants present in contaminated water sources.
 Some of the diseases prevented by consuming clean water include diarrhea, cholera, typhoid fever, dysentery, hepatitis A, and gastroenteritis.
 Clean water also plays a vital role in maintaining overall health and well-being, supporting proper hydration, digestion, and organ function.
 Access to safe water is crucial for preventing water-related illnesses and promoting a healthy lifestyle.